StefanFrankBio/natural-selection/README.md

 Can records for multiple variants be combined to calculate dN/dS for a metadata range?

-Can dN/dS of noncoding regions be used to establish baseline values for dN and dS and is this useful for error correction?
+Can dN/dS of non-coding regions be used to establish baseline values for dN and dS and is this useful for error correction or significance?